trychlos/pwix-modal/README.md

 Creates and shows a modal dialog with `parms` parameters object.
 Known parameters are:

+- `mdBody`

+    The name of a Blaze template to be rendered as the dialog body.

+    No default.

+- `mdButtons`

+    The buttons to be displayed in the standard footer, as a string or an array of strings.

+    Default is have at least one `OK` button.

 - `mdClasses`

     A string which contains the classes to be added to the '`.modal`' element.

-    No default.

-- `mdTitle`

-    The title of the dialog.

-    No default.

-- `mdBody`

-    The name of a Blaze template to be rendered as the dialog body.

     No default.